Nonoverlapping domain decomposition preconditioners for discontinuous Galerkin approximations of Hamilton--Jacobi--Bellman equations: Introduction

-thus yielding an approximation result for $\Vh$ by $\VH$ that is optimal with respect to both the mesh size and the polynomial degree.
+thus yielding an approximation between coarse and fine meshes that is optimal in the orders of the mesh size and the polynomial degree.
+The approximation result is used to show the stable decomposition property for the additive Schwarz preconditioner in section~\ref{sec:stable_decomposition}, thereby leading to the spectral bound \eqref{eq:intro_spectral_bound}.

-In section~\ref{sec:preconditioners}, we introduce the additive Schwarz nonoverlapping domain decomposition preconditioners for a symmetric positive definite model problem based on the bilinear forms appearing in applications to Hamilton--Jacobi--Bellman equations \cite{Smears2014}.
-The above approximation results are used to show the bound

-where $\kappa(\bo P)$ denotes the condition number of the preconditioned matrix.
 The first numerical experiment, in section~\ref{sec:numexp1}, confirms that \eqref{eq:intro_spectral_bound} is sharp with respect to the orders in the polynomial degrees.
-In the second experiment of section~\ref{sec:numexp2}, we find that nonoverlapping methods are efficient and competitive with respect to classical overlapping methods.
-In section~\ref{sec:numexp3}, we show that the preconditioners considered above retain their robustness and efficiency under $h$-refinement in more challenging applications to nonsymmetric, fully nonlinear Hamilton--Jacobi--Bellman equations, thereby yielding effective solvers for these problems.
+The experiment of section~\ref{sec:numexp2} compares nonoverlapping methods with their overlapping counterparts, where it is found that they are competitive in both iteration counts and computational cost.
+Despite the polynomial degree suboptimality of these preconditioners, in section~\ref{sec:numexp3} we show computationally that for $h$-refinement, nonoverlapping methods can be efficient and competitive in challenging applications to fully nonlinear HJB equations.